All spoilers are unmarked. You have been warned.

 - If you wait around long enough in the Mermaid Factory, eventually you'll see Bolo getting carried through the factory by his foot.
 And yes, a fish will jump up and chomp over his head.

-- The fact that the entirety of Pirate Queen's Quest is essentially Risky desperately trying to convince the player that Shantae most certainly did not beat her and the only reason she lost was the incompetence of her Tinkerbats.
+- The fact that the entirety of Pirate Queen's Quest is essentially Risky desperately trying to convince someone that Shantae most certainly did not beat her.
+No, she completely destroyed her arch-nemesis in that volcano fight.
+The only reason she lost was because her Tinkerbats were incompetent and didn't build the machine properly.

 - When Risky confronts Holly Lingerbean during Pirate Queen's Quest, Holly refuses to cooperate and let Risky move on with her plan because she wants to live forever, and as long as Risky keeps her in mind, she will.
 A Tinkerbat solves this by walking up behind Risky with a gigantic hammer and WALLOPING her in the back of the head for some Easy Amnesia.